 ASP.NET Core

 FluentValidation can be used within ASP.NET Core web applications to validate incoming models.
-There are two main approaches for doing this:
+There are several approaches for doing this:

 • Manual validation

 With manual validation, you inject the validator into your controller (or api endpoint), invoke the validator and act upon the result.
-This is the most straightforward and reliable approach.
+This is the most straightforward approach and also the easiest to see what’s happening.

 Getting started